yforster/coq-verified-extraction/README.md

 The commands `MetaCoq Extract <definition>`, `MetaCoq Extract Module <module>`, and `MetaCoq Extract Module <module> "<file>"` can be used to run the new extraction process.

+## Structure

+- [`Malfunction.v`](theories/Malfunction.v) contains the syntax definition of Malfunction.
+It is a direct, line-to-line port of the OCaml file [`malfunction.ml`](https://github.com/stedolan/malfunction/blob/master/src/malfunction.ml) to Coq.
+- [`SemanticsSpec.v`](theories/SemanticsSpec.v) defines an inductive big-step evaluation predicate.
+- [`Compile.v`](theories/Compile.v) defines a compilation function of lambda box to Malfunction.
+- [`CompileCorrect.v`](theories/CompileCorrect.v) proves the correctness of this function, using the correctness proof of case analysis in [`Mcase.v`](theories/Mcase.v)
+- [`Interpreter.v`](theories/Interpreter.v) contains an interpretation function, which is close to [`malfunction_interpreter.ml`](https://github.com/stedolan/malfunction/blob/master/src/malfunction_interpreter.ml), and a proof that values according to the evaluation predicate are also found by the interpreter.
+Note that since the interpreter is not necessarily terminating we switch of Coq's termination checker, meaning this proof can only be seen as a sanity check.
+- [`Serialize.v`](theories/Serialize.v) contains seralization functions into s-expressions.
+There is also a parser in [`Deserialize.v`](theories/Deserialize.v), used for testing.
+- [`Pipeline.v`](theories/Pipeline.v) composes the full extraction pipeline from Coq to Malfunction

 ## Team & Credits

 The project is developed by Yannick Forster, Matthieu Sozeau, Pierre-Marie Pédrot, and Nicolas Tabareau.